 What’s the best time of year to sell my property?

 There does seem to be more people looking in the spring, but there are also more listings and competition at that time.
-There are people looking year round, but most buyers do tend to prefer looking around when the weather is better.
+There are people looking year-round, but most buyers do tend to prefer looking around when the weather is better.
 Most times of year are okay, except we would suggest avoiding mid-December if possible.
-The majority of condo sales seem to happen though in May through August.
+The majority of condo sales seem to happen though from May through August.

 Should I stage my home before selling?

 Staging your home can be a very important part of the sales process.
 Staging can vary from a simple clean-up and declutter, to repainting and replacing fixtures, or furnishing an empty home.
 Most importantly, a house that is for sale should be clean both inside and out, free of clutter, and odor-free.
 If your house is in a price range and area where there is a lot of competition, then staging is a very good idea to help you stand out above the rest.

 Should I fix up my house or just sell it as is?
 What are the best improvements I can do to sell my home?